Association for Clinical Pastoral Education

 Application fact sheets and narrative instructions can be found on the ACPE website.

-- The dual degree (M.S./M.Div.) option is offered cooperatively with two Richmond-area graduate institutions of theological education (the Baptist Theological Seminary at Richmond and the Samuel DeWitt Proctor School of Theology of Virginia Union University).
+- The dual degree (M.S./M.Div.) option is offered cooperatively with the Samuel DeWitt Proctor School of Theology of Virginia Union University.

 - The program is designed as a four-year program with four full semesters spent in residence at VCU.
 Typically, students apply to the Department of Patient Counseling during the first semester of seminary enrollment.